 The Humphreys remained in Fremont County throughout the Civil War.
 Many of their relatives and friends fought in that conflict, including two young men — Irwin Mooney and Abner Reeves — who had been residing in the Humphreys’ household at the time of the 1860 census.
 Irwin Mooney died during his service.
 Ambrose himself enlisted in the local militia known as the Southern Border Brigade, in 1862.

 By 1870, Ambrose and Jane had moved across the Missouri River to Richardson County, Nebraska, along with most of Jane’s original family.
 They apparently lived south of Falls City, close to all three of Jane’s brothers and their families, while Jane’s parents and her two youngest sisters lived together a couple of miles north of Falls City.

 The Federal census of 1880 and the Nebraska State census of 1885 both show Ambrose and Jane and their two youngest children still living in Falls City Precinct of Richardson County.
-Fifteen years later, however, the 1900 census shows Jane, now a widow, living with her daughter Anna and Anna’s husband, Charles Pace, in Delta County, Colorado.
+In May of 1891, however, Jane sued Ambrose for divorce on the grounds of abandonment, and the divorce was granted the following October.
+(See newspaper clippings.)

 If you can suggest any corrections to the information above or provide any further details about the lives of Jane, Ambrose, and their descendants, please contact me at the address shown in the image below: